If you think that the 401k market is your niche, think again.

 3. By COMPANY CULTURE:

-Such as socially conscience organizations, rapidly growing companies, start-up companies, forward-thinking organizations, etc.
+Such as socially conscious organizations, rapidly growing companies, start-up companies, forward-thinking organizations, etc.

 4. By WORKFORCE: